-The following table sets forth the cash and cash equivalents, the short-term debt and capitalization of the Company as of June 30, 1997, and as adjusted to reflect the issuance and sale by the Company of shares of Class A Common Stock in the Rule 415 Offerings and the application of the net proceeds therefrom.
+The following table sets forth the cash and cash equivalents, the short-term debt and capitalization of the Company as of March 31, 1997, and as adjusted to reflect the conversion by the Selling Stockholders of 7,000,000 shares of Class B Common Stock into shares of Class A Common Stock for sale in the Offerings.
+Since the Company will not receive any proceeds from the Offerings, no additional adjustments to its capitalization will occur as a result of the Offerings.
 The information below should be read in conjunction with the Consolidated Financial Statements and the related notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the pro forma financial statements included elsewhere in this Prospectus.